 - When posting article links on social media, attach a custom image that may be more suitable to the article in size and in content.

 Including visual assets in your social media marketing will undeniably bring life and attention to your content.
-But where do you get started?
-Schedule a complimentary coaching call with me and discuss your goals and objectives.
-Together we can determine the best plan for your business.
+But before you start posting images, I have a few more tips.